danielfrg/pelican-jupyter/README.md

 # Pelican plugin for Jupyter/IPython Notebooks

-This plugin provides two modes to use Jupyter/IPython notebooks in pelican:
+This plugin provides two modes to use Jupyter/IPython notebooks in [Pelican](https://getpelican.com):

 1. As a new markup language so `.ipynb` files are recognized as a valid filetype for an article
 2. As a liquid tag based on the [liquid tags plugin](https://github.com/getpelican/pelican-plugins/tree/master/liquid_tags) so notebooks can be